What is Dwell Time?

 Simply put, dwell time is how long a user spends on a given page before returning to the SERPS.

 However, dwell time and “time on page” are not always the same thing.
-This is a very important distinction to make.
+This is a very significant distinction to make.